Join us an Academy Committee Member

 Chris Walford: Chair of the Academy Committee

-It is almost like “coming home” as I was privileged to have been on the original design and development teams for the Academy, all of which began in 2003.
+It was almost like “coming home” when invited to become a TDA Committee Member.
+I was privileged to have been on the original design and development teams for the Academy, all of which began in 2003.
 At the time, I was Head of John Mansfield School, which merged with Deacon’s and Hereward Schools to form TDA.
-In 2006, I was appointed Executive Head of Islington Green School and then went on to do several years of educational consultancy, particularly supporting schools in gaining academy status.
+In 2006, I was appointed Executive Head of Islington Green School in London and then went on to do several years of educational consultancy, particularly supporting schools in gaining academy status.

 Since retiring my time has been spent supporting community initiatives and groups for example as a member of my village Parish Council, the village Almshouses Trustees, as member of the Parochial Church Council and Chair of the village Twinning Association.
-Most recently, I have become a Trustee of Light Project Peterborough, the Trust providing day and night time shelter and help for some of Peterborough’s homeless.
+Most recently, I have become the Chair of Trustees of Light Project Peterborough Charity that provides day and nighttime shelter, help and support for many of Peterborough’s homeless and rough sleepers.